FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 	</figcaption>
 </figure>

-The one sentence version is: This is possible under the condition of [forward rendering](https://gamedevelopment.tutsplus.com/forward-rendering-vs-deferred-rendering--gamedev-12342a) with geometry that is not too dense and the GPU having [tiled-based rendering architecture](https://developer.arm.com/documentation/102662/0100/Tile-based-GPUs), which allows the GPU to perform MSAA calculations without heavy memory access and thus [latency hiding](/WebGL-LUTS-made-simple/#performance-cost%3A-zero) the cost of the calculation.
+In short, this is possible under the condition of [forward rendering](https://gamedevelopment.tutsplus.com/forward-rendering-vs-deferred-rendering--gamedev-12342a) with geometry that is not too dense and the GPU having [tiled-based rendering architecture](https://developer.arm.com/documentation/102662/0100/Tile-based-GPUs), which allows the GPU to perform MSAA calculations without heavy memory access and thus [latency hiding](/WebGL-LUTS-made-simple/#performance-cost%3A-zero) the cost of the calculation.
+Here's [deep dive](https://github.com/KhronosGroup/Vulkan-Samples/tree/main/samples/performance/msaa#color-resolve), if you are interested.

 ### A complex toolbox
 MSAA gives you access to the samples, making [custom MSAA filtering curves](https://therealmjp.github.io/posts/msaa-resolve-filters/) a possibility.
 It also allows you to [merge both standard mesh-based and signed-distance-field rendering](https://bgolus.medium.com/rendering-a-sphere-on-a-quad-13c92025570c) via [sample to coverage](https://bgolus.medium.com/anti-aliased-alpha-test-the-esoteric-alpha-to-coverage-8b177335ae4f), as mentioned above.